|

 An attractive appearance, while important for end-user usage, is the secondary focus.

-pertinent questions not only for eyewear manufacturers, but also for end-users:
+When evaluating the design concept, the following are pertinent questions not only for eyewear manufacturers, but also for end-users:

-— Will the protective eyewear provide sufficient coverage?
+Will the protective eyewear provide sufficient coverage?

-— Is the product rugged enough to hold up to impact testing and world standards?
+Is the product rugged enough to hold up to impact testing and world standards?

-— What type of features should the product have (adjustable
+What type of features should the product have (adjustable temples, replaceable lenses, etc.)?

-— Who is the targeted end-user of this product?
+Who is the targeted end-user of this product?

 Size does matter

-significant safety concerns is size.
-What is a “safe” size in eyewear?
+There are many factors to consider when choosing protective eyewear.
+One of the most significant safety concerns is size.
+What is a safe size in eyewear?

-Size is a variable which depends on the individual wearer’s face.
+Size is a variable which depends on the individual wearers face.

-The rule of thumb is, if you can insert the eraser end of a pencil into any side of the eyewear, there is room for particles, heat or
+While a pair of spectacles may fit well on the average man or woman, they may fit incorrectly on a person with a fuller or thinner face.
+This variance, a gap, would most likely be evident in the lower outside corners of the eyewear.
+The rule of thumb is, if you can insert the eraser end of a pencil into any side of the eyewear, there is room for particles, heat or chemicals to reach the eye.

-gaps can and do lead to serious
+These seemingly minuscule gaps can and do lead to serious eye injuries.

-Companies must follow OSHA’s rules requiring all workers to acquaint and protect themselves from the three main categories of eye hazards — impact, light radiation and liquid splash.
+Companies must follow OSHAs rules requiring all workers to acquaint and protect themselves from the three main categories of eye hazards impact, light radiation and liquid splash.
+Each hazard can cause very serious, permanent damage to the eyes, if the correct protective eyewear is not worn.

-From dust and particles, to heat, to intense light, to liquids and gases, there are spectacles or
+From dust and particles, to heat, to intense light, to liquids and gases, there are spectacles or goggles that adequately protect eyes from injury.

 In some situations, face shields are also needed in combination with spectacles or goggles.